Terminal and Shell

 - zsh (Z Shell): the default on modern macOS.
 Nearly identical to bash for basic usage.

 When you open Terminal on macOS or a WSL window on Windows, you are running a shell inside a terminal.
-The prompt (something like ubuntu@ip-172-31-0-5:~$) tells you who you are, where you are, and that the shell is ready for input.
+The prompt (something like ubuntu@ip-172-31-0-5:~$ or ulbrical %) tells you who you are, where you are, and that the shell is ready for input.
+The final prompt character is a useful clue: $ usually means a regular user, # usually means the root user, and % is common in zsh’s default prompt for a regular user.
+Prompts are customizable, so you may see other formats.

 Navigating the Filesystem